 You want – and need – to be as creative as possible.
 It can be something as simple as the header or your store's name.
 These tips will help you choose the right name and domain for your store.
 What's also important is to invest in the best design possible, so choose the right design template and deliver a unique experience for your users.

-A first impression can last for years, so you really want to be as memorable and unique as possible while still being in tune with the purpose of your site and how you want to sell online.
+A first impression can last for years, so you really want to be as memorable and unique as possible while still being in tune with the purpose of your site and how you want to start an online business.

 4. Why photos matter